AlijeeWrites/best-ai-for-resume-writing-2026/README.md

 Think of ATS as the first-round interviewer that never sleeps.
 It doesn't care about your potential, your personality, or your passion.
 It cares about matches - does your resume contain the specific criteria the employer programmed it to look for?

-**98% of Fortune 500 companies use ATS** [^3^], and Indeed has its own proprietary system that adds an additional layer of filtering.
-Understanding this technology isn't optional anymore - it's essential for anyone serious about their job search.
+**98% of Fortune 500 companies use ATS**, and Indeed has its own proprietary system that adds an additional layer of filtering.
+Understanding this technology isn't optional anymore it's essential for anyone serious about their job search.

 ## Can AI Make a Resume Better?